swyxio/swyxdotio/README.md

-This is the new new new new new swyx.io site. it is based on https://github.com/sw-yx/ssg.
+This is the new new new new new new swyx.io site. it is based on https://elderguide.com/tech/elderjs/.

+## running this locally

+its not the best process but this is what you do for now:

+- in Terminal 1: `npm run dev:server`
+- in Terminal 2: `npm run dev:rollup`

 ## Design inspirations